sffjunkie/rich-ascii/README.md

 The aliases are taken from the `NameAliases.txt` file provided as part of the Unicode UCD and is [© 2020 Unicode®, Inc.](https://www.unicode.org/copyright.html)

+## PS

+The output does look better than it appears on the web.
+Github mangles it by changing the line height from 1 and PyPi mangles it even worse.